The Canary in the Coal Mine

 Like bath tub rings, thinning glaciers leave trim lines on the valley walls that show the most recent high ice level.
 As the glacier melts down, a visible line remains on the valley wall between the vegetated and lichened terrain above and the exposed moraine and lichen-free rock below.
 Like high water marks, trim lines surround shrinking glaciers worldwide.
 Most obvious are trim lines from the Little Ice Age that ended 100 to 150 years ago.
 Unhealthy glaciers have trim lines far above the glacier surface.

-5) Moraine surrounds and covers the glacier's end
+5) Moraine surrounds and covers the end of receding glaciers.

 With less snowfall and warmer temperatures, the glacier conveyor belt slows and moraine accumulates on the glacier surface, sometimes until the ice is entirely covered.
 Thus, receding glaciers have moraine-covered melt zones, while healthy glaciers have white-ice melt zones.
 When the ice under the moraine melts, the mud, rock and boulders become ground moraine.
 Early successional species, such as moss and alder, grow on this newly exposed land in the wake of a receding glacier.
 In contrast, the vegetation in front of a healthy glacier is characterized by climax forest, with old-growth species, like hemlock.